jakubBone/Client-Server-Application/README.md

 ### Server-Side
 - **Request Processing:**
   - A modular architecture that uses command handlers to process client requests
-  - Centralized `RequestProcessor` and `CommandHandlerFactory`.
+  - Centralized `RequestProcessor` and `CommandHandlerFactory`

 - **Business Logic:**
   - Authentication and email operations handled by dedicated services
-  - Administrative commands allow for user management and system diagnostics (e.g., server uptime and info).
+  - Administrative commands allow for user management and system diagnostics (e.g., server uptime and info)

 ### Database & Persistence
 - **SQLite with jOOQ:**